zx2486/DBConnectorToolkit/docs/reference/baseCase.md

 ```

 QueueMessage type, it defines the structure of a queue message to send.

-headers and ingressionTs are added by producer inside the library and should only be used on the consumer side.
+headers and ingressionTs are added by producer inside the library and handled on the consumer side.

 ```typescript
 QueueMessage = {
   topic: string,